 Gov 94em: Crime, Responsibility, and the Law.
 Gabriel Katsh

-Gov 94gk: The Politics and Ethics of Medical Care.
+Gov 94gk: The Politics and Ethics of Health Care.
 Gabriel Katsh

-Gov Courses on the Politics of Policy Making Offered in 2020-21:
+Gov Courses on the Politics of Policy Making & Policy Analysis:

 Gen Ed 1052: Race in a Polarized America.
 Jennifer Hochschild